So, it’s time to head out and hit the trail. You’ve got your backpack, your tent and… your sandals?

 Best For: Technical hikers.

-There was a time when I owned the men’s version of this exact sandal.
+I owned the men’s version of this exact sandal and hiking for several years with them.
 A perfect shoe for summer use from hiking to boating and enjoying the sunshine.

 I like the open design and elastic drawstring.
 Unlike the Blaze sandal, the Newport is a bit more open.
 Beware the errant stick and bug bites on the feet!